solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

 Now let's see how to perform the same load operation with the COPY statement.

 1. In the query window, replace the script with the following to truncate the heap table and load data using the COPY statement.
-Be sure to replace `<PrimaryStorage`>` with the default storage account name for your workspace:
+Be sure to replace `<PrimaryStorage>` with the default storage account name for your workspace (replace `SUFFIX` with your **student ID**):

     ```sql
-    TRUNCATE TABLE wwi_staging.SaleHeap;
+    TRUNCATE TABLE wwi_staging.SaleHeap_SUFFIX;
     GO

-    -- Replace <PrimaryStorage> with the workspace default storage account name.
+    -- Replace <PrimaryStorage> with the workspace default storage account name and SUFFIX with your student ID.
-    COPY INTO wwi_staging.SaleHeap
+    COPY INTO wwi_staging.SaleHeap_SUFFIX
     FROM 'https://<PrimaryStorage>.dfs.core.windows.net/wwi-02/sale-small%2FYear%3D2019'
     WITH (
         FILE_TYPE = 'PARQUET',